Showing posts with label nutritional analysis. Show all posts

 Health Benefits

-Apple is a fruit rich in antioxidants and a good source of fiber.
-Quercetin is an antioxidant found in apples and may inhibit lung cancer.
-Pectin found in apples helps treat diarrhea and constipation by adding bulk to the stool.
-Other benefits being studied include treatments for diabetes and heart disease, lowering blood pressure, lowering blood levels of LDL, reducing risks of Alzheimer’s, and decreasing bone fractures.
+Apples are a fruit rich in antioxidants and a good source of fiber.
+Quercetin, an antioxidant found in apples, may inhibit lung cancer.
+Pectin, found in apples, helps treat diarrhea and constipation by adding bulk to the stool.
+Other benefits being studied include treatments for diabetes and heart disease, lowering blood pressure and LDL levels, reducing risks of Alzheimer’s, and decreasing bone fractures.

 Apple seeds should never be eaten.
 They contain the poison cyanide.